An unscriptural binding

 2) Regarding the assurance of faith

 Chapter 18.3 of the Westminster Confession of faith disconnects assurance and faith by stating that “This infallible assurance doth not so belong to the essence of faith, but that a true believer may wait long, and conflict with many difficulties before he be a partaker of it.”
-Answer 81 of the Westminster Larger Catechism also mirrors this by stating that “Assurance of grace and salvation not being of the essence of faith, true believers may wait long before they obtain it.
+Answer 81 of the Westminster Larger Catechism also mirrors this by stating that “Assurance of grace and salvation not being of the essence of faith, true believers may wait long before they obtain it.”

 The above statements contradict the Heidelberg Catechism, which gives us so much assurance in Lord’s Day 1, and also states in Lord’s Day 7, answer 21, that “True faith is a sure knowledge whereby I accept as true all that God has revealed in His Word.
 At the same time it is also a firm confidence that not only to others, but also to me, God has granted forgiveness of sins, everlasting righteousness, and salvation, out of mere grace, only for the sake of Christ’s merits.
 This faith the Holy Spirit works in my heart by the gospel."

-The terminology used in Chapter 25 of the Westminster Confession of Faith, referring to both an invisible and visible church, is consistent with its covenant terminology.
+3) Regarding the visible and invisible churchThe terminology used in Chapter 25 of the Westminster Confession of Faith, referring to both an invisible and visible church, is consistent with its covenant terminology.
 However as Reformed believers we confess the existence of a catholic or universal church that “has existed from the beginning of the world and will be to the end” “although for a while it may look very small and as extinct in the eyes of man.”
 There can be no practical application of the doctrine of the “invisible church” since “all and everyone are obliged to join it and unite with it” (Articles 27 and 28 of the Belgic Confession).

 When we consider what we confess in articles 27 through 29 of the Belgic Confession, can we find support for the doctrine of the “invisible church”?
 Does such a church have office-bearers and show the marks of the true church as we confess them in Article 29?
 Who has supervision over the members of the “invisible church?”
 If the covenant of grace is established with members of the “invisible church,” how does this covenant function in the life of the believer here on earth?
 How can we speak of the fulfillment of covenant promises and covenant obligations in the context of an “invisible church?”